Top 10 Common Boiler Problems and Their Solutions

 - Gas boilers require a Gas Safe-registered engineer to handle the repair, ensuring safety and compliance with regulations.

-2. Low Boiler Pressure
+2. Low Boiler Pressures

 Low boiler pressure is a common issue that can lead to reduced heating efficiency or even a complete shutdown of your heating system.
-It’s relatively easy to identify and fix, making it a problem that homeowners can often tackle themselves.
-Here’s what you need to know:

 - Most boilers have a pressure gauge that should typically read between 1 and 1.5 bar.
 If it’s below this range, you likely have low boiler pressure.